 Popularised recently by the hit TV drama ‘Outlander’, the Jacobite uprisings are one of Scotland’s most turbulent periods in recent history.
-A story of Royalty, Rebels and Religion that lead to military rule that changed the face of Scotland forever.
+A story of royalty, rebels and religion that lead to government rule that changed the face of Scotland forever.
 From the Highlands to the lowlands, visit some of the places and hear many of the stories of the Jacobites over three days.

 Price for this tour

 Based on two people, double or twin rooms.
 See calendar below for group size prices

 - Contemporary accommodation, minimum 4 star